collective/Products.SimpleGroupsManagement/README.rst

 Members able to manage groups can also perform bulk upload of members by loading a simple text file.

-The utility also react to the **Add portal members** permission.
-If the current user has this permission you will be able to add new portal members (so no security break for this).
+The utility also react to the **Add portal member** permission.
+If the current user has this permission he will be able to add blend new portal members to the group.

 When an user is added or removed, an event is notified.